 The dialogue begins as Eudicus redirects the conversation to Socrates – ‘do you have nothing to say in praise of these fine speeches Hippias has just given?’
 He acts as mediator between Hippias and Socrates.
+We not receive the text of the speeches Hippias has apparently delivered just moments before the start of the dialogue.

 Socrates, initially hesitant to question Hippias in fear of the crowd and also not wanting to break impropriety by interrupting his “exhibition,” begins by asking Hippias about Homer – how do you distinguish the two men of Homer: Achilles of the Iliad and Odysseus of the Odyssey?
 (364b-364c).

 Hippias claims that Achilles is best of men in Homer (or perhaps most “courageous”) while Odysseus is the most versatile (or perhaps “well-turned” or “well-traveled” or even “cunning, in many disguises”).
 Nestor is also distinguished as the wisest.
 Hippias clarifies that Achilles is the most simple man (citing verses from “The Prayers” -the ancient name for the section of the Iliad, in which Odysseus, Ajax, and Phoenix all go to convince Achilles to relinquish his anger at Agamemnon -a failed attempt).
-Hippias claims these verses justify his claim that Achilles is simple and honest, while Odysseus is complicated and a liar.
+Hippias claims these verses justify his claim that Achilles is simple and honest, while Odysseus is complex and a liar.
 Hippias further reveals to Socrates that those who are liars, can be prudent and even wise.

 According to Hippias’s claim, Odysseus is inferior to Achilles because of his deceitfulness, however the conclusion of the first part of the dialogue has Hippias reluctantly agreeing with Socrates that the liar and the truth-teller are sometimes the same, for the honest man must sometimes disguise himself in mystery.
 Perfect honesty is an impossibility.